KalraA/Tachyon/README.md

-SPN-Z Documentation
+Tachyon Documentation
 ===================
-SPN-Z is an open source library for sum product networks on GPUs.
+Tachyon is an open source library for sum product networks on GPUs.
 It's extemely fast and accurate.

 ### Table of contents